quixio/quix-streams/docs/features/data-serialization.md

 language.
-You can work with familiar types, such as [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), or use our own ParameterData class without worrying about the conversions that happen behind the scenes.
+You can work with familiar types, such as [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe), or use our own ParameterData class without worrying about the conversions that are done for you by the SDK.